6 Best Kids Ski Harnesses for Teaching on the Slopes

 In this post, we review the best kids ski harnesses, but there are a few other tools that can help you teach a toddler to ski.
 The most popular is a ski tip connector, or edgie wedgie, which connects a kid’s ski tips to help them practice the essential wedge, or pizza, stopping motion.
 Another option that is similar in function to the harness is the Snowcraft Copilot Ski Trainer.
 This tool also has leashes, but rather than attaching to a harness, they attach to your child’s ski boots.

 A ski harness can be a parent’s best friend on the slopes.
-The Lil’ Ripper Gripper dominates the market for aspiring skiers, while the MDXONE is the go-to for future snowboard shredders.
-Even the best of ski harnesses can be a hindrance if the leashes are used incorrectly.
+The Sklon Harness Trainer dominates the market for aspiring skiers, while the MDXONE is the go-to for future snowboard shredders.
+However, even the best of ski harnesses can be a hindrance if the leashes are used incorrectly.

 Be sure to read up on how to properly use leashes on a ski harness to provide the best training possible to your young one.
-Regardless, the ski harness itself is a great asset because of the easy lift handle and is recommended for all parents to use with young children first learning.
+If you’re unsure, a ski harness used alone, without the leashes, is a great asset in of itself because of the easy lift handle and is recommended for all parents to use with young children first learning.